BIGJRA/BIGJRA.github.io/rejuv.md

 ## Ana Quest Part 3

-If you’ve completed all the steps to the Ana questline so far, make your way to GDC.
+If you've completed all the steps to the Ana questline so far, make your way to GDC.

 At Pokestar Studios, head up, then talk to Ana on the right.
-Follow her to the left again, let the scenes play out, then at Dylan’s place again, exit and go down and right*.* In the north side, battle through a gauntlet of trainers to proceed.
+Follow her to the left again, let the scenes play out, then at Dylan's place again, exit and go down and right*.* In the north side, battle through a gauntlet of trainers to proceed.
 At the docks, talk to the pair to end up in Kristiline Town.

 After a conversation in his house, follow Ana to the Sapphire Museum.
 Talk to her, then follow her to the Lava Cookie house above.
-After that conversation, go back to Dylan’s and talk to her there.
+After that conversation, go back to Dylan's and talk to her there.
 Talk to her once more in front of the Pokemon Center.

 Use the boat to get to Teila Resort and go to the lighthouse area of the cave via the hole Amber fell through.
-You’ll get 5 *Lava Cookies!*
+You'll get 5 *Lava Cookies!*

-Back in Kristiline, you’ll get offered to go to Teila Resort.
+Back in Kristiline, you'll get offered to go to Teila Resort.
 Head there and talk to Ana in the middle.
 Gather intel from the townspeople then talk to her again.
-We don’t need to win the challenge, but if you’d like to, choose these options from her questions: first, fourth, second.
+We don't need to win the challenge, but if you'd like to, choose these options from her questions: first, fourth, second.
 Then talk to Gigiorno in the middle to get it started.

 Back in Kristiline again, enter the house.
-That’s all we can do in this quest for now!
+That's all we can do in this quest for now!

-...While we’re on Terajuma, fly to Kakori Village.
+...While we're on Terajuma, fly to Kakori Village.
 Enter the bottom-right house and present the *Magic Wand* to get **Fennekin!**

-## Hospital of Ruin (2nd Visit) - HospRuin2
+## Hospital of Ruin (2nd Visit)

 Time to continue the story!
-Fly to Yui’s Ranch, then enter GDC and make your way to the penthouse.
+Fly to Yui's Ranch, then enter GDC and make your way to the penthouse.
 After a quick scene, talk to Delpha and agree to go.

-Enter Isha’s backroom prepared for battle.
+Enter Isha's backroom prepared for battle.

 Doctor Isha (Factory Field)